Appearance & Reality > The Lord Jesus Christ >

 In contrast to the Old Testament, a significant proportion of the truths and instructions, exhortations and warnings in the New Testament does not consist of such clear, direct communication from the Lord to His people through His servants, the apostles.

-Prominent by its absence are the introductory words: “Thus says the Lord”.
-The difference is not just the absence of this introductory phrase.
-There is also a difference of significance in God's way of communication in the New Testament.
+What is conspicuous is the absence of these introductory words: “Thus says the Lord”.
+But it is not merely the absence of this introductory phrase.
+What is significant is the way God chose to communicate in the New Testament.

-Rather, the epistles or letters were written by the apostles themselves, addressing various people and groups of people in their contexts.
-The apostles themselves dealt with various issues that they were concerned about.
-They were speaking from their own understanding of the situations and issues involved.
-What they wrote in the epistles flowed forth from what they had learned and attained to, from the store of spiritual wisdom and knowledge they had accumulated, from the spiritual stature that they had attained.
-The content of the epistles flows forth from this reality, from their heart and from their life.
+Rather, the epistles or letters were written by the apostles, addressing specific individuals or groups of people in their contexts.
+The apostles dealt with various issues that they were concerned about.
+They spoke from their own understanding of the situations and issues involved.
+What they wrote in the epistles flowed forth from what they had learned, from the store of spiritual wisdom and knowledge they had accumulated, and from the spiritual stature that they had attained to.
+The content of the epistles flows forth from this reality, from their hearts and from their lives.

 Let us look at some examples.